Introduction and who we are

 If we receive a request from you to exercise any of the above rights, we may ask you to verify your identity before acting on the request; this is to ensure that your data is protected and only disclosed to the right person.

 We recognise and uphold your rights but there may be exemptions made under certain circumstances under data protection laws.
 Where exceptions have been made, we will inform you of these.
-Additionally, under certain circumstances charges may apply but again we will advise you if this is necessary.
+Additionally, charges may apply under certain circumstances, but, again, we will advise you if this is necessary.

 Sharing and disclosing your personal information